pulkit-1110/nextjs-authentication/README.md

    npm install
    ```

-3. **Create a .env.local file based on the provided .env.sample file, and update the environment variables as needed.
+3. **Create a .env file based on the provided .env.sample file, and update the environment variables as needed.
 Below is an example of the .env.sample file:**

    ```bash
    MONGO_URI="mongodb://127.0.0.1:27017/nextjs-auth"